TerrySimBar/nosql-challenge/README.md

 # nosql-challenge
-A project that uses PyMongo to create and make changes to a NoSql database as well as make queries for insight analyses.
+A project that uses PyMongo to create and make changes to a NoSql database as well as make queries for insightful analyses.
 <br>
 <br>
 <br>